'Nearly all men can stand adversity, but if you want to test a man's character, give him power' - Abraham Lincoln

 1 Paul, a slave of Jesus Christ (Romans 1).

-He did away with James the brother of John by the sword (Acts 12).
+2 He did away with James the brother of John by the sword.
+(Acts 12 NWT)

 17 But he motioned to them with his hand to be silent and told them in detail how Jehovah brought him out of the prison, and he said: Report these things to James and the brothers.
 With that he went out and journeyed to another place (Acts 12).

-19 Hence my decision is not to trouble those from the nations who
+19 For this reason I judge not to trouble those from the nations turning to God,

-James, the brother of Jesus, made the Jerusalem decision himself, evidently with the authority to make it.
-But Peter spoke first on that occasion.
-We suggest that Peter had appointed James to be the 'Head of bible research', and therefore the decision was his to make.
-Of course Peter had already spoken similarly saying:
+James, the brother of Jesus, made the Jerusalem judgement/decision himself, evidently with the authority to make it.
+Peter spoke first on that occasion.
+But James made the decision.
+So he was the president of FDS1 at the time of Acts 15.

 8 for He who gave Peter powers necessary for an apostleship to